cs-matsec/raycast-quarterly/README.md

 # Quarterly

-Tells you what the current Q is and how many days are left in it.
+A menu bar item which shows the current fiscal quarter and how many days are left in it.